Photo: Bonnechere Park, Harrison Haines

 Roger is publisher of The Madawaska Valley Current.
 He practiced law in both Ontario and the UK before his retirement in 2010 when he and Danielle moved into the Valley house they had built.
 His connection to the area dates back to the early 1970s when Danielle introduced him to its many attractions, not least being the lure of a frequently used bolthole from the hectic pace of Toronto where they lived at the time.
 Roger is a board member of St. Francis Memorial Hospital and of the Renfrew County Legal Clinic.

 Danielle is The Current’s Editor.
 Her Valley roots go back to childhood.
 She grew up hearing stories of the Valley from her father, Leo Bonnah, and his uncle, Fr.
 Bill Dwyer, parish priest in Madawaska.
 After retiring in 1968, Leo served on the St. Francis Memorial Hospital board and was heavily involved in the birth of Valley Manor.
-Danielle is president of the Renfrew County Museums Network, a board member of her lake association (CTLG) and enjoys genealogy.
+Danielle is past president of the Renfrew County Museums Network, a board member of her lake association (CTLG) and enjoys genealogy.
 After graduating from OCAD, she worked mostly in marketing, including as culture and tourism coordinator at the Railway Station 2013-16.

 James di Fiore is a freelance journalist focusing on politics and media.
 James lives in Killaloe with his wife and two children.
 He has done occasional interviews for chcr.org in Killaloe.
 Since 2017 James has worked as an Assistant Librarian at the Madawaska Valley Public Library in Barry’s Bay.
 James is a regular on podcasts for Blackball Media and deanblundell.com Click HERE to check out the videos of his latest podcasts.

 What you can do

 Please provide your feedback to get The Current flowing effectively.
 We welcome contributions and story ideas from the whole community.
 (Email to firstname.lastname@example.org) Bookmark www.madvalleycurrent.com and follow us on social media.
 Friends and family without internet can enjoy limited distribution of a print version of The Current available free at local outlets monthly.

 Commenting on articles